INS-Basel/fidelity-tutorial/README.md

     `_quarto.yml` -file.
 Addition or deletion of chapters are signaled there.

-6)  Call `quarto render` to get a preview of the book.
+6)  Call `quarto render` in a Terminal to render and `quarto preview`to get a preview of the book.

 7)  Save, commit, and push to remote!

+8)  If you have installed additional packages, call `renv::snapshot()` to add these to the lockfile, so that others can do 4) on their machines and have the same packages and versions as you do.
+Thanks!